raman162/UofICS410FinalProject/README.md

 The goal of this project is to perform topic mining and classification on telehealth encounter nursing notes for notes that documented a positive outcome for the patient form the telehealth services.
-To accomplish this there were three primary steps that had to be completed, curating the dataset, building a topic miner and building a classifier.
+To accomplish this, we divided the project into three steps; curating the dataset, building a topic miner and building a classifier.
+The topic miner will discover the topics/themes in positive outcomes versus non-positive outcomes.
+The classifier will be able to classify a nursing note as a positive outcome for the patient versus a non-positive outcome.

 ### Curating Dataset